kstanghere/GenderCARE-ccs24/README.md

 ##  Assess Gender Bias in LLMs

-### Perplexity Probability Difference on EEC (1 x NVIDIA A6000 48G, ~30 mins total)
+### Perplexity Probability Difference on EEC

 Validates the claim that LLMs are more sensitive to meaning-preserving template modifications.

 1. Navigate to the `Code/EEC_Modify/` directory
-2. Run the evaluation script on Llama-2 13B (1 x A6000, ~30 mins):
+2. Run the evaluation script on Llama-2 13B:

 ```bash
 CUDA_VISIBLE_DEVICES=0 deepspeed \